 Jackson B. The Negro and his folklore in nineteenth-century periodicals.
+Vol. Publications of the American Folklore Society.
 Austin: Published for the American Folklore Society by the University of Texas Press; 1967.

 Botkin BA.
 A Treasury of American folklore: stories, ballads, and traditions of the people.
 New York: Crown Publishers; 1944.